Old city of Damascus: Threats to the future of the old City

 Due to the rapid decline of the population of Old Damascus (between 1995 and 2009 about 30,000 people moved out of the old city for more modern accommodation), a growing number of buildings are being abandoned or are falling into disrepair.
 In March 2007, the local government announced that it would be demolishing Old City buildings along a 1400 m stretch of rampart walls as part of a redevelopment scheme.
 These factors resulted in the Old City being placed by the World Monuments Fund on its 2008 Watch List of the 100 Most Endangered Sites in the world.
-It is hoped that its inclusion on the list will draw more public awareness to these significant threats to the future of the historic Old City of Damascus.

 Current state of old Damascus

 In spite of the recommendations of the UNESCO World Heritage Center: